 Who Can Get Covid19 Antibody Test?

-Clear Lake Primary Care is offering antibody test to asymptomatic (not exhibiting any signs or symptoms of active infection) patients only.
+The primary care clinic at CLS Health is offering antibody test to asymptomatic (not exhibiting any signs or symptoms of active infection) patients only.
 If you have mild cough or runny nose or still recovering – we have to wait 7 days after you recover completely in order to get this test.
 We cannot accommodate any sick visits for covid19 (sars-cov-2) antibody blood test at this time.
-For above mentioned reasons, all patients will need to consult a Clear Lake Primary Care or Clear Lake Pediatric physician before they can be considered for covid-19 antibody tests.
+For above mentioned reasons, all patients will need to consult a CLS Primary Care or Pediatric physician before they can be considered for covid-19 antibody tests.
 Also, if you are already in our office for completely different reasons, we can offer you to get this test done on-the-spot.

 Where Is the Covid19 Antibody Test Done?

-Clear Lake Specialties offers the blood test to asymptomatic patients at Clear Lake Primary Care.
+CLS Health offers the blood test to asymptomatic patients at our primary care clinic.
 Prior to your blood draw you need a consultation with our doctor.
 Doctor will make sure you are 7 days asymptomatic at the time of the blood draw.
 Doctor will also document the timing and nature of your past symptoms (if any).
 Last, but not least, doctor will counsel you on limitation of the test and interpretation of results.